TrafficGuard/sophia/docs/docs/setup.md

 ### Google Cloud setup (optional/recommended)

-When enabled Google Cloud is used for Firestore database persistence, the Gemini AI models, and tracing via OpenTelemetry.
+When enabled Google Cloud is used for Firestore database persistence, the Gemini AI models, Anthropic Claude on Vertex, and tracing via OpenTelemetry.

 A Dockerfile is also provided to deploy application in Cloud Run or on a VM with the container-optimised OS.